Codenames as a Benchmark for Large Language Models: Codenames AI Framework

 Despite our best attempts to adhere to the full Codenames rules described above, there are still some remaining ambiguities that need to be addressed.
 Firstly, the rules of Codenames state the the provided clue cannot derive, or be derived from, one of the words on the board.
 What exactly counts as a derivative word is a subjective decision, and thus cannot be easily defined in our framework.
 In the official rulebook for Codenames, this invalid clue rule extends to include compound words or non-English words, using the clue number as an additional hint, and providing clues that do not relate to the meaning of words.
 These requirements are hard to define objectively, and have thus been excluded from our framework.
 The only restriction we enforce is that clues cannot contain or be contained within any of the words still available on the board (i.e., no substrings allowed).
 This does mean that agents could effectively ``cheat'' by subverting this rule (such as deliberately misspelling words) although this is unlikely to occur without deliberate human influence.

 Another rule from the original Codenames game relates to the penalty for invalid clues.
 In the official rulebook, if the codemaster gives an invalid clue their turn ends immediately and the other team's codemaster gets to identify one of their team's words for free.
 However, the imperfect nature of LLMs means that they have an increased risk of providing a clue in an invalid format (such as providing additional text in their response).
 We therefore decided to relax this rule, and instead simply ask the codemaster to try again if their original response was invalid.
 However, If the codemaster fails to provide a valid clue 10 times in a row, then a default empty string is chosen as the clue with the clue number being set to 1.
 Likewise, if the guesser fails to guess a valid word on the board 10 times in a row, then one of the remaining words is chosen at random.
 During our experiments, no codemaster ever failed to give a valid clue within this defined limit.
 However, the guesser agent would very occasionally fall into a repeated loop of providing a response that wasn't on the board and would eventually have a word selected at random (although this happened only a handful of times across all experiments).
+While this modification provides a more lenient version of the game's rules, it is important to highlight that the creation of LLMs that can accurately adhere to their provided prompts is a strict requirement of reliable AI.
+Future versions of this benchmark may choose to remove this modification in order to emphasise this rule following aspect of LLM evaluation.